rorydbain/rorydbain.github.io/_posts/2019-10-12-flattening-typescript-union-types.markdown

 }
 ```

 Without `typeof` usages, we’d have to write and maintain an `AppConstants` interface that aligns to the constants files of each app.
-In addition to this, Typescript’s inference system can often type things better than you as a developer can.
+In addition to this, Typescript’s inference system can type things better than you as a developer can.
 For example, in the above code snippets, if you had written the type of `AppConstants` yourself, you might have said `COOKIE_NAMES` has a property of `AUTH_TOKEN` that is a `string`.
 However, the inferred type will tell you that `AUTH_TOKEN` is `’X-Auth-Token’ | ‘AUTHENTICATION_TOKEN’`.
-This extra bit of context can be really useful.
+This extra bit of context can be useful.

-Type inference has uses in other contexts too.
+Type inference has uses in other contexts.
 You could infer the type of an API response from a mock JSON file; or you could have varied `Storage` objects for a Web app versus a ReactNative app; any time that you’re having to write a lot of types with Typescript, it’s worth thinking if there’s a way you can have that type inferred for you.

 ### Merging Union Types

-Now, inferred types are great, but when you are saying something is the union of some inferred types, there will be cases where the two types don’t share properties.
-In this case, only shared properties will be accessible on the union type, unless you add a type check to confirm which side of a union your instance comes from.
+Now, inferred types are great, but when you are saying something is the union of two inferred types, there will be cases where the two types don’t share properties.
+In this case, shared properties will be accessible on the union type, unless you add a type check to confirm which side of a union your instance comes from.

 Take the following data structures of a Superhero and Teacher for example: